What is the RVSA?

-What affects will the RVSA have on Industry?
+What effects will the RVSA have on Industry?

-The RVSA (once fully in force) will provide industry businesses a level playing field, create a barrier to entry for newcomers and startups, improve the safety and compliance of Recreational Vehicles being manufactured and arm federal government regulators with greater enforcement powers to assist in stamping out non-compliant and more importantly, unsafe Recreational Vehicles making it onto Australian roads.
+The RVSA provides industry businesses a level playing field, create a barrier to entry for newcomers and startups, improve the safety and compliance of Recreational Vehicles being manufactured and arm federal government regulators with greater enforcement powers to assist in stamping out non-compliant and more importantly, unsafe Recreational Vehicles making it onto Australian roads.

 What are the Key Changes?

-Manufacturers and Importers of Towable Recreational Vehicles will be particularly affected, as all trailers (including Towable Recreational Vehicles) under the new act (RVSA) will need to hold federal government approvals.
+Manufacturers and Importers of Low ATM Trailers (Towable Recreational Vehicles with an Aggregate Trailer Mass (ATM) of 4.5 tonnes or less)) are particularly affected, as all trailers under RVSA will need to hold federal government approvals.

 Campervan and Motorhome manufacturers will also need to transition their current MVSA approvals across to RVSA approvals at which time all vehicles manufactured must also be recorded on the RAV.